dlevinson5/KS0812_Cube/readme.md

 ## Deployment

-- Load the .ino file using Visual Micro or Arduino IDE
+- Load the .sln file using Visual Micro for Visual Studio or load the .ino using the Arduino IDE
 - Set your programmer to Arduino/Genuino Uno @ 9600 Baud
-- Upload the program
+- Upload the program to the LED controller board.

 ## License

-This project and relate code is free.
+This project and code is free.